-One Born Every Minute to be filmed at Southmead Hospital
+One Born Every Minute

-One Born Every Minute with capture the powerful stories and moments at baby is born using 40 remotely-operated cameras, filming 24 hours a day over an 11 week period.
+Independent television production company Dragonfly captured the powerful stories and births using 40 remotely-operated cameras, filming 24 hours a day over 11 weeks.

-It observes the dramatic, emotional and often funny moments that go hand in hand with bringing a new life into the world, from the perspective of the soon-to-be parents and family, as well as the hospital staff.
+Footage was captured from the reception desk to the neo-natal ward; from the operating theatre to the birthing pool and features the dramatic, emotional and often funny moments that go hand in hand with bringing a new life into the world, from the perspective of the soon-to-be parents and family, as well as the hospital staff.

 The series opens with the stories of three sets of parents-to-be including an expectant father who runs the risk of missing his daughter’s birth and one of the midwifery team helps her next-door neighbour through an emotional labour.

 Director of midwifery at North Bristol NHS Trust, Ann Remmers, said: “We were very pleased to give the One Born Every Minute cameras the chance to film inside Southmead Hospital’s maternity unit and to highlight the work of our excellent team.
 Having seen some of the episodes we think viewers will enjoy seeing behind the scenes of our maternity unit watching the personal stories of families unfold and seeing our caring and friendly staff.